-1.4 Research contribution
+Research contribution

 There has been extensive research on management compensation and earnings management/ restatements/ fraud.
 Studies have also been conducted on corporate governance and its role in preventing financial statement fraud.
 In fact, new laws like the Sarbanes-Oxley Act of 2002 (US) have been passed to bolster CG mechanisms and to combat FSF.
 However, there have not been many studies which specifically study directors' compensation under each of the 2CGMs and then relate those findings to the occurrence of FSF.
 This research will fill that gap and enhance the understanding of the interaction between CG models, directors' compensation, and FSF.
-A larger implication of this study could be an outcome in the form of the identification of best practice with respect to directors' compensation, which are relevant and adaptable in each of the 2CGMs i.e., whether there could be some level of harmonisation in directors' compensation packages.
+Further, prior research on directors' compensation (including Alkebsee et al., 2021; Archambeault et al., 2008; Bebchuk et al., 2010; Cullinan et al., 2008; Cullinan et al., 2010; Kim et al., 2013; Persons, 2012; and Ye, 2014) has either examined frauds other than FSF (bribery, embezzlement, option back-dating, and securities fraud) or have looked at earnings management, restatements, and opportunistic timing of option grants.
+Further, the evidence provided by these studies is divided on the impact of directors' compensation on fraud/earnings management/ restatements.
+For instance: Archambeault, et al. (2008), Bebchuk et al. (2010), Kim et al. (2013), Ye (2014) document a positive association whereas Alkebsee et al. (2021) document a negative association.
+On the other hand, Persons (2012) does not document any association between directors' compensation (cash and stock) and fraud.
+This inconclusive evidence has created a gap in research and has necessitated that more empirical evidence be produced on this topic.
+The present thesis addresses this gap in research.